What is familial GIST?

 A person in your family with GIST also has a close relative with another rare tumor type

-A person in your family with GIST also has NF1, multiple moles, or uncommon skin issues
+A person in your family with GIST also has neurofibromatosis type 1 (NF1), multiple moles, or uncommon skin issues

 Once a diagnosis of GIST is confirmed, genetic testing may be recommended if familial GIST is suspected.
 This means taking a sample of the patient’s DNA through a saliva swab or blood test.
 A physician or genetic counselor can review your personal and family health history to help determine if you should consider this type of testing.